We use cookies to make your experience better.

 Please be aware that there are limitations related to running Podman in rootless mode.

-and expose the FUSE device through it.
+Install smarter-device-manager and expose the FUSE device through it.
 To do

-so, create a file called smarter-device-manager.yaml
+so, create a file called smarter-device-manager.yaml with the following

 contents: